sp-soul/sp-soul.github.io/_posts/2021-03-22-does-your-workplace-match-your-values.md

 ### Fishrod Interactive
 > Are you still learning?
 {:.question.mb-0}
 Fishrod Interactive was my first job out of university.
 It was a tiny start-up, founded by Gavin Williams who had completed the same degree as me a couple of years previously, and it was unbelievably fun.
 It had real “us against the world” energy because of its size, and yet the clients we worked with had serious name recognition: Sky, Budweiser, and Metro.
 My favourite by a mile though was WWE.
 I’d been a fan since I was a kid, and as part of this job we got to tour with them around the world.
 My first day at Fishrod was in Berlin Germany, four days after I’d handed in my last assignment at university, to help with an installation the company had made for a youth festival.
-Gavin actually missed his flight that day, so me and a videographer he hired to record the event had to find our way there and make sense of the various boxes of kit that had made its way there ahead of us.
+Gavin actually missed his flight that day, so myself and a videographer he hired to record the event had to find our way there and make sense of the various boxes of kit that had made its way there ahead of us.
 It still ranks as one of the most stressful and awesome days in my professional career.

 What followed was months of moving around, seeing new sights, maintaining equipment, and hoping things didn’t break that we couldn’t replace locally.
 One thing it didn’t have much of though, was front-end development.